keptn/keptn.github.io/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug Report
+name: Improvement Needed
-about: Report a bug encountered with Keptn Website
+about: Report any improvements that the documentation needs.
 labels:
 - kind/bug
 ---
-**This is a Bug Report**
+**This is an improvement needed section where you can submit any bug, further improvements etc.**

 <!-- Thanks for filing an issue!
 Before submitting, please fill in the following information. -->